Death of Ian Tomlinson: The Guardian, police and IPCC

 Tomlinson's death was confirmed in a statement that accused protesters of having hampered police efforts to save his life.
 His family were not told he had died until nine hours after his death.
 The police and IPCC told journalists that his family were not surprised to hear he had had a heart attack.
 Journalists who asked whether police had had any contact with Tomlinson were asked not to speculate in case it upset the family.
 Direct contact with the family was refused.
 The police issued a statement on behalf of the family instead, which said the police were keeping them informed.

-The Observer (The Guardians sister paper) published an image of Tomlinson on the ground on Sunday, 5April.
+The Observer (The Guardians sister paper) published an image of Tomlinson on the ground on Sunday, 5 April.
 That morning Tomlinson's family attended the scene of his death, where they met Paul Lewis, a Guardian reporter who had worked on The Observer story.
 Tomlinson's wife said this meeting was the first the family had heard of police contact with Tomlinson before his death.
 The family's police liaison officer later approached the newspaper to say he was "extremely unhappy" that Lewis had spoken to the family, and that the newspaper had to stay away from them for 48 hours.
 The IPCC accused the newspaper of "doorstepping the family at a time of grief".
 On the same day, the IPCC briefed other journalists that there was nothing in the story that Tomlinson might have been assaulted by police.
 During this period, according to Tomlinson's family, they were prevented from seeing his body; they were first allowed to see him six days after his death.

-On7 April The Guardian published the American banker's video, and later that evening handed it to an IPCC investigator and a City of London police officer who arrived at the newspaper's offices.
+On 7 April The Guardian published the American banker's video, and later that evening handed it to an IPCC investigator and a City of London police officer who arrived at the newspaper's offices.
 The officers asked that the video be removed from the website, arguing that it jeopardized their inquiry and was not helpful to the family.
 Nick Hardwick, chair of the IPCC, said the IPCC had asked The Guardian to remove the video only because it would have been better had witnesses not seen it before being questioned.